NathanDunning/Visualising-Transport-Networks/M2_Architecture/project_architecture.md

 4. The potential risks and impacts of the system to its stakeholders throughout its life cycle:

-   ​	a.Failure to obtain data from defined sources
+   ​	a.
+Failure to obtain data from defined source

-   ​	b.Financial risks to obtain resources
+   ​	b.
+Financial risks to obtain resources

-   ​	c.Loss of data or code due to workstation failure
+   ​	c.
+Loss of data or code due to workstation failure

-   ​	d.Functionalities not performing as expected
+   ​	d.
+Functionalities not performing as expected

-   ​	e.Miscommunication within the team or with the client
+   ​	e.
+Miscommunication within the team or with the client

-   ​	f.Resources are ill at critical times in the project
+   ​	f.
+Resources are ill at critical times in the project

+   ​	g.
+Data breach